anairamlc/anairamlc/README.md

 ## About

-- 🎓 I'm a Transportation engineer and Data Science specialist
+🎓 I'm a Transportation engineer and Data Science specialist

-- 🔭 I’m currently a MSc student in Transportation Engineering at the University of São Paulo in Brazil
+🔭 I’m currently pursing a MBA in Artificial Intelligence and Big Data at the University of São Paulo

-    - line of research: connected and autonomous vehicles.

-- 🌱 I’m currently learning **Statistics; Machine learning; Dynamic learning; Advanced data capture and processing techniques**
+🌱 I’m currently learning **Statistics; Machine learning; Dynamic learning; Advanced data capture and processing techniques**

+📝 I have published some papers Intelligent Transportation System, traffic engineering, travel behavior, and road traffic patterns

-- 👯 I’m looking to collaborate on ****data science and AI Ethics projects****
+👯 I’m looking to collaborate on ****data science and AI Ethics projects****

-- ⚡ Enjoy sports particularly **Swimming** 🏊🏾‍♀️ and **Hiking** 🥾 🎒
+⚡ Enjoy sports particularly **Swimming** 🏊🏾‍♀️ and **Hiking** 🥾 🎒

-- 'Ever tried, ever failed, no matter.
-Try again, fail again, fail better.'
-(Samuel Beckett)

-🚦 I supervise the Intelligent Transportation System Laboratory research team.

-🚶 I primarily work on traffic engineering, travel behavior, and urban traffic patterns.

-💻 I teach and encourage programming (Python, R, Julia, and -- why not -- Excel and Power Query) to my students.

-📝 I have published some papers.

-🏊 I swim in open water.

-🏍️ I love to ride a motorcycle.
+> My motto is “movement transforms”.